gbouras13/plassembler/README.md

 ------

-For Linux environments, Unicycler v0.5.0 should be installed with the conda installation.
+For Linux environments, Unicycler v0.5.0 should be installed with the plassembler bioconda installation.

 You can force it as follows:

 `conda install -c bioconda plassembler unicycler==0.5.0`

-or manually install Unicycler after installing plassembler:
+or manually install Unicycler v0.5.0 after installing plassembler:

 ```
 conda install -c bioconda plassembler